All Episodes

 It's all first name.

-So to John's point, the number of times they've they were in touch with each other, they were like friends.
+So to John's point, the number of times they were in touch with each other, they were like friends.

 I think John is exactly right.